 AccessKey Secret

-Test the network connectivity between the data source and a resource group.
+Test the network connectivity between the data source and the resource group that you select.

-To ensure that your synchronization task can be run as expected, test the network connectivity between the data source and the resource group that is required by the synchronization task.
+To ensure that your synchronization nodes run as expected, you need to test the connectivity between the data source and all types of resource groups on which your synchronization nodes will run.

 ImportantA synchronization task can use only one type of resource group.
 By default, only shared resource groups for Data Integration are displayed in the resource group list.
 To ensure the stability and performance of data synchronization, we recommend that you use an exclusive resource group for Data Integration.

-Find the resource group that you want to manage and click Test Network Connectivity in the Connection Status column.
+After the resource group is started, click Test Network Connectivity in the Connection Status (Production Environment) column of the resource group.

-If Connectable is displayed in the Connection Status column, the connectivity test is passed.
+If Connected is displayed, the connectivity test is passed.

-After the data source passes the connectivity test, click Complete Creation.
+If the data source passes the network connectivity test, click Complete.

 Step 2: Query Tablestore data by using the SQL query feature in DataWorks

-Tablestore supports the Wide Column and TimeSeries models.
-The data query methods vary based on the model of your instance.
-You must select a method based the model of your instance.
+Tablestore supports data storage models, such as the Wide Column and TimeSeries models.
+The SQL query operations vary based on the model of your instance.
+You must perform SQL query operations based on the model of your instance.

-Query data on an instance for the Wide Column model
+Execute SQL statements to query data in an instance of the Wide Column model

 Go to the data analysis page.

-Log on to the DataWorks console as the project administrator.
+Log on to the DataWorks console as a project administrator.

 In the left-side navigation pane, choose DataAnalysis > SQL Query.